LokoMoloko98/LokoMoloko98/README.md

 ### Hi there 👋, My name is Moloko Mokubedi.

 - 🔭 I’m currently working on my personal website and an elevation kriging app.
-- 🌱 I’m currently learning Terraform, AWS services that deal with Infrastructure-as-Code.
+- 🌱 I’m currently learning Terraform and AWS IaaC.
 - 👯 I’m looking to collaborate on: Amazon Web Services (AWS) cloud-first/cloud-native and DevOps projects.
-- 🤔 I’m looking for help with tech-space mentoring.
 - 💬 Ask me about Python, Cloud Computing, AWS, DevOps and Git.
 - 📫 How to reach me: molavovic@gmail.com
 - ⚡ Fun fact: I'm a human being.